tahoe-lafs/tahoe-lafs/docs/grid-introducer-internals.rst

 these details may vary in structure.

 A storage announcement is created by a storage server trying to expose a storage service.
-The storage server writes (or rewrites) a mutable object on itself and potentially many other storage servers it knows of.
+The storage server writes (or rewrites) a mutable object on itself and all other storage servers it knows of.
 It uses 1 of 1 erasure encoding for this object so that any single share is sufficient to reconstruct the document.

 When a storage server is enrolled in a grid,